Film Sales Event

-"There is a path to be walked from both directions" - Pavlina Jeleva from Bulgaria on the subject of "East" and "West" European film product handled by sales agents.
-"Why aren´t some form of minimum guarantees being paid by Sales agents to help producers approach sales from a better psychological standpoint?"
-Ziannis´answer: "When we paid mg´s, even small ones, we never could recoup them, so we´re losing two ways..."
+“There is a path to be walked from both directions” – Pavlina Jeleva from Bulgaria on the subject of “East” and “West” European film product handled by sales agents.
+“Why aren’t some form of minimum guarantees being paid by Sales agents to help producers approach sales from a better psychological standpoint?”
+Ziannis’ answer: “When we paid mg’s, even small ones, we never could recoup them, so we were losing two ways…”

-"Producers often have over-inflated expectations" - William Furnivall (Cosmosis).
+"Producers often have over-inflated expectations." - William Furnivall (Cosmosis).
 "And occasionally veracity among ISAs can also be a problem.
-There can be very little meeting room in between.
-It is up to the producer to do his/her homework to find the most suitable instrument for his purpose and then go and do the right deal."
+There can very little meeting room in between.
+It is up to the producer to do his or her homework to find the most suitable instrument for their purpose and then go and do the right deal."

-Ben Gibson (London) : "The higher end arthouse ISA´s may give you no up front, but (an opinion shared by Latido -ed.) their knowhow, inspiration, and trading clarity serve instead and you need to make that choice as a producer.
-You only pre-buy something as a sales agent or a distributor if someone else is going to take it...otherwise if you put your hand into your pocket you may end up bankrupt if you pre-buy things when someone else doesn´t want to buy them."
+Ben Gibson (London) - "The higher end arthouse ISAs may give you no up-front, but (opinion shared by Latido - ed.) their knowhow, inspiration, and trading clarity serve instead.
+And you need to make that choice as a producer.
+You only pre-buy something as a sales agent or distributor if someoneelse is going to take it...otherwise if you put your hand into your pocket you may end up bankrupt if you pre-buy things when someone else doesn't want to buy them."

 Would Frank Stavik (Fidalgo, Norway, theatrical distributor) buy a film from a producer?
-A loud NO. buying from a sales company is much less work, he answers - check the agreement and once any changes have been negotiate, sign it and continue.
-Buying from a producer often involves having to write the sales agreement oneself, and then the whole nightmare of following up with in adequate control of materials etc.
+A loud NO. Buying from a sales company is much less work, he adds.
+Check the agreement and once any changes have been negotiated, sign it and continue.
+Buying from a producer often involves having to write the sales agreement oneself, and then the whole nightmare of following up with inadequate control of materials etc.

-While Aylin Derinsu (Filmpool, Austria, theatrical distributor) says YES.
-"It´ll likely be cheaper and you can avoid the wise worldliness of the sales agent - ready to the risk."
+Whereas Aylin Derinsu (Filmpool, Austria, theatrical distributor) says YES.
+"It'll likely be cheaper and you can avoid the wise worldliness of the sales agent - ready to take the risk."